OBTAINING A SCHOLARSHIP

 It’s a great achievement to obtain an athletic scholarship that covers some or all of the cost of attending college.
 But, it’s not free money and you have to earn your keep.
 Athletes receive scholarships based on their likeliness to help the team place at championships.
 The standards for placing at championships vary depending on the athletic conference, with standards in the Power Five conferences (ACC, Big Ten, Big-12, Pac-12, and SEC) generally being the most competitive.
 If your current high school performance is equivalent to a conference-scoring standard, that makes you a good candidate to receive a scholarship from a member institution.

 To keep the scholarship, you need to put in the effort to help your team every year.
 Your coaches expect that from you.
 While coaches might say that your scholarship is guaranteed for a number of years unless you commit a serious infraction, if they are dissatisfied with your work ethics, they could make you discontented to the point where you quit the team and free up the scholarship for another athlete.
-Also, teammates pay attention to the work ethics of scholarship recipients and could sour your experience if you are doing less than non-scholarship athletes.
+Coaches may also warn you that you are not earning your scholarship and require more from you.
+Additionally, teammates pay attention to the work ethics of scholarship recipients and could sour your experience if you are doing less than non-scholarship athletes.
 This is one of the compelling reasons for not announcing your scholarship details.

 That aside, you should know that athletic scholarship offers could range substantially from one DI institution to another.
-In a rare case, one university may offer as much as a full ride for up to five years, covering tuition, room, books, fees, the most generous meal plan, and a stipend to spend on personal items.
+In a rare case, one university may offer as much as a full ride for up to five years covering tuition, room, books, fees, the most generous meal plan, and a stipend to spend on personal items.
 With track and field being an equivalency sport, many of the 12.6 male and 18 female full scholarships are divvied up among the cross country, indoor track and outdoor track athletes, with few athletes obtaining a full ride.
 From another university, the same athlete could be offered a back-loaded scholarship, where the value of the scholarship is scheduled to increase over time, when the athlete is expected to be more impactful in helping that team to score in championships.
+Note, don't be discouraged if a coach says there is no money for you at the moment and doesn't offer you a scholarship.
+While there are no guarantees, if you demonstrate significant improvement and become a major contributor to the team, you can earn a scholarship while competing for the university.

 Furthermore, some scholarship offers by an institution could change dramatically over the course of one’s recruiting time frame.
 Until a Tender of Financial Aid is signed along with the National Letter of Intent (NLI), offers could be altered.
 Sometime into the process, you may be able to leverage offers from other institutions to maximize the scholarship you finally accept.
 Or, your athletic performance may improve significantly over the recruiting period, making a compelling case for a larger scholarship.